Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 ```

-### Search after request
-Scroll requests are resource intensive and are not recommended for some sets of queries.
+Scroll requests are resource intensive and are [not recommended](https://opensearch.org/docs/latest/api-reference/scroll/) for frequent user queries.

-Search after is a simpler API that may be appliacble in some scenarios.
+Search after is a simpler API that can be used in these scenarios.

-For example, if a query uses `ORDER BY` clause we may get the data using search after instead of a scroll request.

-# Open Questions

-1. Should SQL Plugin limit number of concurrent cursors?
-1. Can SQL Plugin switch between simple search and scroll api search based on physical plan of a query?
+It does require query to use `ORDER BY` clause.